bharatsrirangam/CS1331Civilization/README.md

 In order to run this game, download the src folder into whichever directory you wish to keep the game and run the command "java -cp src/main/java runner.CivilizationGame".
 Be sure to be in the same directory that the src folder is in.

+A few notes to keep in mind while you're playing.
+Your settlement is in the top right corner.
+If you click on your own settlement, you can choose from the provided options to interact with the settlement.
+If you want to create a unit to move around, click on the surrounding squares from a settlement to get the option to make the unit.
+If you click on a unit, you get the option to use one of it's actions.
+You will notice the enemy units on the field, they will try to come towards your settlement and destroy it.
+Don't let them!
+All of the Units have special purposes and abilities except a generic unit.
+You win if you are able to move your units to the enemy settlement in the bottom left corner of the game map and destroy it.

 ## Built With

 * Java 7